-As continuation of Temple Run at Siem Reap (Part 2)
+As a continuation of Temple Run at Siem Reap (Part 2)

 9. Angkor Wat

-In case you haven't brought breakfast, there are small eateries at the western side, along with other souvenir shops.
-For our case, we bought breads from Blue Pumpkin and Phsar Leu Bakery the day before so we can eat breakfast while on the road.
+In case you haven't brought breakfast, there are small eateries on the western side, along with other souvenir shops.
+For our case, we bought bread from Blue Pumpkin and Phsar Leu Bakery the day before so we can eat breakfast while on the road.

 We were led by Kim Rieng to the other side of the complex so we can start touring the entire temple.
 Even from the other side, it was indeed beautiful.